SivasankarM/GetDataCourseProject/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Assumptions and requisites:
-1. The given script assumes the downloaded zip file "getdata-projectfiles-UCI HAR Dataset.zip" is present in the current directory of R.
+* The given script assumes the downloaded zip file "getdata-projectfiles-UCI HAR Dataset.zip" is present in the current directory of R.
-2. The script requires the following packages in R to be loaded
+* The script requires the following packages in R to be loaded
-	a. plyr
+	- plyr
-	b. reshape
+	- reshape

 Steps in processing:

-1. Unzips the given data file
+* Unzips the given data file.
-2. Loads the test data into 3 variables one each corresponding to the subject information, activity information and the various readings using read.table function on the files subject_test.txt, y_test.txt and X_test.txt files respectively
+* Loads the test data into 3 variables one each corresponding to the subject information, activity information and the various readings using read.table function on the files subject_test.txt, y_test.txt and X_test.txt files respectively.
-3. Combine the 3 test data into a single data frame using column bind (cbind) function
+* Combine the 3 test data into a single data frame using column bind (cbind) function.
 4. Loads the training data into 3 variables one each corresponding to the subject information, activity information and the various readings using read.table function on the files subject_train.txt, y_train.txt and X_train.txt files respectively
 5. Combine the 3 training data into a single data frame using column bind (cbind) function
 6. Merge the test data and training data into a single data frame using row bind (rbind) function